zakariyasattar/Crypto-Trading/README.md

 ### Why this project?

 I wanted to build a real trading engine—not just a simulator.
 Something that could realistically ingest live data from a crypto exchange, build and maintain an order book in real time, and then make trading decisions based on actual market structure, not just lagging indicators.
-This also gave me an excuse to dive into topics like hazard pointers, lock-free queues, and Level II market data, all of which are pretty relevant for trading firms like Optiver.
+This also gave me an excuse to dive into topics like hazard pointers, lock-free queues, and Level II market data.

 ---